There's an alarming trend spreading around the globe...

 All kids grow at different rates, so it can be hard to determine if a child is obese or overweight.

 Regardless, both conditions indicate that the child's weight is more than what would be considered the ideal weight for kids of their height.

 Obesity is a relatively new phenomenon in our world's history.
 It was rarely seen until the 20th century when it became so common the World Health Organization classified it as a "global epidemic."

 Well, one of the biggest reasons is we sit around too much.

 There's no doubt the advancement in technology has done wonders for the quality of our lives.
 It's made the tasks of day-to-day living so much easier and more enjoyable, and it's provided us with seemingly endless possibilities for entertainment and communication.

-The sedentary lifestyles are a huge contributing factor to the rising statistics of obesity in children and also adults.
+Sedentary lifestyles are a huge contributing factor to the rising statistics of obesity in children and also adults, especially in developed countries.

-If you're interested in childhood obesity statistics, check out these other related topics:
+If you're interested in more info about obesity in children, check out these other related topics:

-Get your kids moving with our kids sports activities and games!
+Get your kids moving with fun sports activities and games!